 - Sous vide turkey breast (you can even make it from frozen)

-- Slow cook turkey breast (like you would slow cook a whole chicken)
+- Slow cooked turkey breast (like you would slow cook a whole chicken)

 Tips for letting turkey rest before serving